k9ert/unpaperwallet_org/replit.md

 ## External Dependencies

-### Expected Dependencies
-- **Bitcoin JavaScript Libraries**: For transaction creation and signing
-- **Blockchain API**: For UTXO queries and transaction broadcasting
-- **Cryptographic Libraries**: For key handling and signing operations

 ### Current Dependencies
-- No external dependencies currently implemented
+- **bitcoinjs-lib@6.1.5**: Complete Bitcoin library for transaction creation and signing
+- **qrcode@1.5.3**: QR code generation library for transaction display
+- **buffer**: Buffer polyfill for browser compatibility
+- **browserify**: Used to bundle Node.js libraries for browser use

+### Implementation Status
+- Bitcoin library locally bundled and integrated
+- QR code library locally bundled and integrated
+- All cryptographic operations handled by bitcoinjs-lib
+- Libraries loaded from local files (not CDN) for offline security

 ## Deployment Strategy